namheee/NetCF/README.md

 ## Overview
 NetCF (Network control strategy for identifying a Core switching circuit in cell state transition through Feedback analysis) is a framework for identifying a combination target and unraveling the underlying mechanism using Boolean network model.

-We also provide the [Core Switching Circuit algorithm](https://github.com/yena2bell/CoreSwitchingCircuit).
+[The Core Switching Circuit algorithm](https://github.com/yena2bell/CoreSwitchingCircuit) is deployed to a different directory.

 ## A quick guide on how to use NetCF
 ![Image](https://github.com/user-attachments/assets/567097ab-d651-4fe6-b11d-dea7d8e7dfb2)